Why buy in bulk?

 When do I receive the beef?

-All orders will be available for pick up 2-4 weeks after processing on October 18th.
-You can pick up directly from the slaughterhouse, or we can pick up your beef (delivery fee will apply) and coordinate a pick up time with you.
+All orders will be available for pick up 2-4 weeks after processing.
+You can pick up directly from the slaughterhouse, or we can pick up your beef and coordinate a pick up time with you.
 We will not be able to store your beef, so be prepared to receive your order as soon as it’s ready.

 How much space do I need?